-- A manager's summary thoroughly documenting and explaining all rate adjustments applied for - The contact information for the application the primary contact for the application may be a person within the applicant's organization other than the primary licence contact.
+- 1. A manager's summary thoroughly documenting and explaining all rate adjustments requested - 2.
+The contact information for the application the primary contact for the application may be a person within the applicant's organization other than the primary licence contact.
 The OEB will communicate with this person during the course of the application.
 After completion of the application, the OEB will revert communication to the primary licence contact

-- A completed rate generator model2 and supplementary work forms3 as applicable, provided by the OEB, both in electronic (i.e. Excel) and Adobe PDF format - A PDF copy of the current tariff sheet - Supporting documentation cited within the application (e.g. excerpt of relevant past decisions and/or settlement agreements, relevant reporting and recordkeeping requirements (RRR) data and Revenue Requirement Work Form (RRWF))4 - A statement as to who will be affected by the application - A statement confirming the accuracy of the billing determinants for pre-populated models - A text-searchable Adobe PDF format for all documents
+- 3. A completed rate generator model and supplementary workforms as applicable. provided by the OEB, both in electronic (i.e. Excel) and Adobe PDF format - 4.
+A PDF copy of the current tariff sheet - Supporting documentation cited within the application (e.g. excerpt of relevant past decisions and/or settlement agreements; validated reporting and recordkeeping requirements (RRR) data pre-populated in the rate generator model; other RRR data referred to in the application; and, the Revenue Requirement Workform (RRWF)) - 6.
+A statement as to who will be affected by the application, including identification of any specific customer(s) or customer groups that are or will be affected by a particular request or proposal - 7.
+Confirmation of the applicant's internet address for purposes of viewing the application and related documents - 8.
+A statement confirming the accuracy of the billing determinants for pre-populated models - 9.
+A text-searchable Adobe PDF format for all documents